andreamaestri/jobless/README.md

 ## Overview

 ### Purpose
 An application to track job searching activities.
 Logged in users can make a lists of jobs, contacts and events.
-Jobs can be marked as 'favourites'.
+Jobs can be marked as 'favorite'.
 Users can update and delete items they have added to their lists to keep an up to date record.

 ### Target Audience
 The target audience is all job seekers, both out of work and currently employed.
 Users will benefit from having an easy to use record of their job seeking activities, contacts and appointments.